Black rat: Characteristics

 A typical adult black rat is 12.75 to 18.25 cm long, not including a 15 to 22 cm tail, and weighs 75 to 230 g, depending on the subspecies.
+Black rats typically live for about one year in the wild and up to four years in captivity.
 Despite its name, the black rat exhibits several colour forms.
 It is usually black to light brown in colour with a lighter underside.
 In England during the 1920s, several variations were bred and shown alongside domesticated brown rats.
 This included an unusual green-tinted variety.
-The black rat also has a scraggly coat of black fur, and is slightly smaller than the brown rat.

 Origin

-Black rat bone remains dating to the Norman period were discovered in Great Britain.
-The black rat occurred in prehistoric Europe and in the Levant during postglacial periods.
+The black rat was present in prehistoric Europe and in the Levant during postglacial periods.
 The black rat in the Mediterranean region differs genetically from its South Asian ancestor by having 38 instead of 42 chromosomes.
 Its closest relative is the Asian house rat (R. tanezumi) from Southeast Asia.
-The two diverged about 120,000 years ago in southwest Asia.
+The two diverged about 120,000 years ago in southwestern Asia.
 It is unclear how the rat made its way to Europe due to insufficient data, although a land route seems more likely based on the distribution of European haplogroup "A".
-The rat spread throughout Europe with the Roman conquest, but declined around the 6th century – possibly due to collapse of the Roman grain trade, climate cooling, or the Justinianic Plague.
-A genetically different rat population (still haplogroup A) replaced the Roman population in the medieval times in Europe.
+The black rat spread throughout Europe with the Roman conquest, but declined around the 6th century, possibly due to collapse of the Roman grain trade, climate cooling, or the Justinianic Plague.
+A genetically different rat population of haplogroup A replaced the Roman population in the medieval times in Europe.

 It is a resilient vector for many diseases because of its ability to hold so many infectious bacteria in its blood.
 It was formerly thought to have played a primary role in spreading bacteria contained in fleas on its body, such as the plague bacterium (Yersinia pestis) which is responsible for the Plague of Justinian and the Black Death.
 However, recent studies have called this theory into question and instead posit humans themselves as the vector, as the movements of the epidemics and the black rat populations do not show historical or geographical correspondence.
 A study published in 2015 indicates that other Asiatic rodents served as plague reservoirs, from which infections spread as far west as Europe via trade routes, both overland and maritime.
 Although the black rat was certainly a plague vector in European ports, the spread of the plague beyond areas colonized by rats suggests that the plague was also circulated by humans after reaching Europe.